Stark Austrian drama "Amour" captures five Oscar nominations

 NOT FOR 'SISSIES'

-Bagging Best Picture would be quite a feat for the film, which is currently released to only three theaters in the United States, according to box-office tracker Boxofficemojo.com.
+Bagging Best Picture would be quite a feat for the film, which is currently released to only three theatres in the United States, according to box-office tracker Boxofficemojo.com.

-Critics have applauded "Amour," which last year won the Palm d'Or, the highest honor given at France's Cannes Film Festival.
+Critics have applauded "Amour," which last year won the Palm d'Or, the highest honour given at France's Cannes Film Festival.
 But they have cautioned audiences about its icy realism and unrelentingly bleak storyline.

 "Old age isn't for sissies, and neither is this film," movie critic Roger Ebert wrote in the Chicago Sun-Times.